 Frequently Asked Questions

-Yes, we are providing a service.
+Yes, service is being provided.
 However, due to the known and unknown nature of the virus, is it imperative that our technician takes great care as they travel between homes all across New England.
-We ask for your cooperation by agreeing to the following protocols in order to receive service.
+Kris has adopted a solitary lifestyle, avoiding bars, restaurants, and indoor gatherings in order to remain healthy in order to serve you and others.
+Your cooperation is required by agreeing to the following protocols during the appointment and leading up to.

 1. Occupants or other workers will wear a mask while in the same room as the technician.

 2. Please remove items from the piano before service in order to reduce contact.

 3. If you believe that you or anyone in the household is experiencing symptoms of illness of any kind prior to the appointment date, please contact your technician immediately.
 We may reschedule the appointment for a later date.

 4. The technician will be wearing a mask at all times and sanitizing their hands before and after service.
 Gloves may be used as well.